dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Ensures the resurrection commands can run
 - Ensures the node is reachable and stable

-This is not theoretical — it happens in real AWS fleets under load.
+This is not theoretical — it happens in real AWS fleets under load. (hyper-scaling or VPS under heavy swap contention)

 ### Why Generate `orchestration_sg_rules_module2.json`in module2